Luc-Bertin/PythonBlog/_posts/2020-08-29-setting-up-a-simple-flask-app.md

 </ul>
 ```

-* include html, for example navigation define from a template file in another
+* include an html file as is — for example a navigation bar that does not need to be changed — from a template file to another
 ```python
 {% include 'file.html' %}
 ```